tuplo/fletcher/readme.md

 | `headers`           | A simple multi-map of names to values                                          |
 | `jsonData`          | Object with key/value pairs to send as json data                               |
 | `log`               | Should log all request URLS to stderr                                          | false                                                      |
+| `onAfterRequest` | Callback to be called right after request is resolved
 | `proxy`             | Proxy configuration (`host`, `port`, `username`, `password`)                   |
 | `retry`             | Retries failed responses                                                       | [`async-retry`](https://github.com/vercel/async-retry#api) |
 | `scriptFindFn`      | A function to find a `script` element on the page, execute and return it       |